roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Today was okay.
 This afternoon went to Raz house so didn't have the full day to study.
 A bit stressed about work and tomorrow's meeting with X, not sure what to expect but I guess I will do my best and not set any expectation.

+### Day 21: July 25, 2022 (Mon)

+**Today's Progress**:
+- Started day 31 of 100 days of code which builds a flashcard app.
+I think I got like 60% done - has UI setup and basic functionality to flip the card on click.

+**What I learned**:
+- Python:
+  - How to update image and text in canvas - Tkinter.

+**Thoughts:**
+- Didn't get as much study done as I would like to (~1 hour python).
+Been working a lot today, so will catch up tomorrow!
+Met with Sulil from X today and had a really good chat.
+Seems like a great oppotunity to work on and great leader to learn from.
+Beyond grateful to be this lucky to have a chat with them.